dbryan0516/goodreads-import/README.md

 ## Usage

+1. Clone the repo.
+Create a `.env` file, copy the contents of the `.env.example` file and fill in your values.
+- `BASE_URL` the url you use to access LazyLibrarian.
+Likely http://localhost:5299 or http://192.168.X.X:5299
+- `API_KEY` LazyLibrarian settings under Config > Interface > Startup.
+Enable API and Generate an API key and SAVE.
-1. Export your GoodReads library as a CSV file using [GoodReads Export](https://www.goodreads.com/review/import)
+2. Export your GoodReads library as a CSV file using [GoodReads Export](https://www.goodreads.com/review/import)
-2. Place the CSV file in the root directory.
+3. Place the CSV file in the root directory.
-3. Create a `.env` file, copy the contents of the `.env.example` file and fill in your values.
+4. Run `npm install` to install the packages needed for the script.
-4. Run the script via `npm start`.
+5. Run the script via `npm start`.
-5. The script logs status messages to the console and outputs a file `output.csv` which is the input file plus additional fields.
+6. The script logs status messages to the console and outputs a file `output.csv` which is the input file plus additional fields.

 ## Requirements